unity-sds/unity-ads-deployment/ci_cd/README.md

 * _gl_runner_registration_token_

-with a default value set to the current registration token.
+for entering the current registration token.
 To see the token at MCP GitLab
 1. Log in to MCP GitLab
 2. starting from top menu bar, go to
    * Main menu  >  Groups  >  Your groups  >  Unity